 Participating in the sesquicentennial and the following bicentennial year started us off to a busy two years with happy achievements – entertaining the boys of the Christian Radich, the Norwegian Concert with visiting conductor, Kristian Lange, Norway’s music man, Heritage Day at the Azalea Festival with Queen Susan Ford, the Neptune Festival with visiting popular singer Erik Bye.
 Our busy beginning put us in gear to continue our activities to promote our heritage during Heritage Days in the Azalea and Neptune Festivals, in Folk Art Festivals in Newport News, Old Dominion University Jubilee, Naval Hospital Ethnic Day, Wilson High School Ethnic Day and others.

 We have supported worthy causes such as Ski for Light, the Brooklyn Children’s Home, Norwegian Lady, Tubfrim, new sails for the Christian Radich, Red Cross Language Bank, local families in distress, and Foodbank of Southeastern Virginia and the Eastern Shore to mention a few.
 In addition we have had language, rosemaling, hardanger embroidery classes, appeared on TV and radio programs.
+Programs have included Norwegian Fairy tales & Folklore, Norwegian Art, Norway & WWII, Spinning & Weaving and more.
 We have had a wonderful time together enjoying and promoting our mutual heritage and love of Norway.
-Recently we have been able to learn and share our Norwegian culture virtually through the help of Zoom.
-Our monthly virtual lodge meetings have allowed us presentations from Robert Hitchings – local archivist and historian, Chris Johnson – CEO of Vesterheim: The National Norwegian-American Museum & Heritage Center, Dana Kelly – Executive Director of Norwegian American Genealogical Center and Naeseth Library, and many more!
+During the COVID-19 Pandemic we shared our Norwegian culture virtually through the help of Zoom.
+This allowed us to have presentations from Robert Hitchings – local archivist and historian, Chris Johnson – CEO of Vesterheim: The National Norwegian-American Museum & Heritage Center, Dana Kelly – Executive Director of Norwegian American Genealogical Center and Naeseth Library, and many more!

 We have been very active promoting our heritage.
 Every October 9th on Leif Erickson Day we commemorate with the Icelandic Association of Virginia by laying a wreath at the Leif Erickson statue at the entrance of the Mariners Museum and Park.
 We participated in “Joy from the World” at the Virginia Marine Science Museum in Richmond, VA, and the Norfolk NATO Festival at Waterside Norfolk, VA.
 We have attended the Flag Raising at SACLANT and place flowers on the grave of Norwegian soldiers on every year on May 17th.
 We have enjoyed the Stoughton Norwegian Dancers and other entertainers from Norway come to the area.